 - Spotlight a problem: Sexual harassment is still an issue faced by women every day.

 What We Did:

 UltraViolet is a powerful and rapidly growing community of people from all walks of life mobilized to fight sexism and expand women’s rights, from politics and government to media and pop culture.
 They work on a range of issues including healthcare, economic security, violence, reproductive rights, racial justice and immigration by putting the voices of all women, especially women of color and LGBTQ women, front and center.

 When AndACTION received HBO’s gave AndACTION a three-minute “Confirmation” teaser video about the historical facts on sexual harassment and what has changed as a result of Anita Hill’s testimony, we knew it was a perfect opportunity for an organization like UltraViolet to take advantage of the film’s subject matter to promote the work they do in fighting for gender equality in America.

-Their Facebook post from April 13 performed well with over 200 likes and dozens of comments.
-We followed up with a tweet to the post on April 15th.
-The Monday after the movie aired, UltraViolet published another post about Anita Hill on Facebook, this time an article from The Boston Globe, which also received over 200 likes.
+UltraViolet’s Facebook post about the Confirmation companion video performed well, with more than 200 likes and dozens of comments.
+AndACTION followed up with a tweet linking to the post.
+The Monday after the film debuted on HBO, UltraViolet published another post about Anita Hill on Facebook, this time sharing an article from The Boston Globe, which also received more than 200 likes.